Our Team

 Cayla Taylor, PhD

-Dr. Cayla Taylor is a 4-H Senior Educational Program Manager at Iowa State University, where she oversees educational program development, college and career readiness initiatives, new youth outreach, 4-H AmeriCorps, ISU college and departmental K–12 outreach, and national 4-H educational efforts.
-She also leads scholarly outreach connected to state and federal grants and research.
-For the past three years, Cayla has served as a project co-director for a local CYFAR initiative.
-She holds a Ph.D. in Agricultural Education and bachelor’s degrees in Family and Consumer Sciences and Journalism and Mass Communication, all from Iowa State University.
+Dr. Taylor is a 4-H Senior Educational Program Manager at Iowa State University.
+She oversees college and career readiness, youth outreach, and national educational efforts, while also leading scholarly outreach for federal grants.
+She holds a PhD in Agricultural Education and bachelor’s degrees in Journalism and Family and Consumer Sciences from Iowa State University.

 Autumn Cano-Guin, PhD